You Can Discharge Income Taxes In Bankruptcy |Taxes and Bankruptcy

 Priority Tax Debt.
 Income tax debt classified as priority debt is unsecured tax debt that does not fall under the 3-2-240 rules.
 Other priority debts include certain government charges, child support, maintenance, etc. Priority debts are non-dischargeable in bankruptcy.
 However, penalties and some interest on priority tax debt may be dischargeable in Chapter 13.
 (See the Penalties and Interest section below.

-Example: Lauren files for bankruptcy in 2016.
+Example: Lauren filed for bankruptcy in 2016.
 She owes taxes for 2015 and 2014.
 Because these taxes do not fall under the 3-1-240 rule, they are priority tax debts and are not dischargeable in bankruptcy.
 Lauren may want to consider if she should wait to file.

 INTEREST AND PENALTIES ON TAXES IN BANKRUPTCY